 Ruki's grandmother Seiko is notorious because of the heavy emphasis on her wisdom and subtle touch of iron, and there's an episode in which she dolls up in a kimono and attends a kabuki performance alongside Ruki.
 Also, Seiko-grandma always knew Renamon was there for Ruki, but kept quiet about it since she believed Renamon was her grandchild's guardian spirit.

-Saeko Busujima is a polite Heir to the Dojo that wields a katana; these traits are mixed in with Ax-Crazy and Blood Knight (which are the opposite of the trope).
+Saeko Busujima is a polite Heir to the Dojo that wields a katana and knows VERY well how to use it; these traits, however, are mixed in with Ax-Crazy and Blood Knight (which are the opposite of the trope) when she fights.
 The other twist is under that polite exterior there's a sadist itching to get out and beat the crap out of everyone.
 Fortunately for her friends, there's a lot of zombies to kill.

 Yuriko Takagi aka Saya's mother.
 Whenever her husband Souchirou is speaking, Yuriko can be seen maintaining a demure composure...
 Until "They" break into the complex and she and her husband have to fight for their lives.
 Considering they're a Battle Couple and she's a Ladyof War, she kicks ass.